utilmind/phone-number-edit/README.md

 Requirement: jQuery plugin for input controls, that allows to format on the fly phone numbers by specified pattern.

 Originally made only for the American and Canadian phone patterns, (XXX) XXX-XXXX, but greatly improved in v0.1, to allow any particular patterns specified as "<b>data-pattern</b>" attribute of input control.
-Also there is "data-min-pattern-length" parameter, used to specify minimum number of digits required to transform the input into nice number by pattern.
+There is also "<b>data-min-pattern-length</b>" parameter, used to specify minimum number of digits required to transform the input into nice number by pattern.

 Examples:<ul>